Gabriel-Lacorte/Gabriel-Lacorte/README.md

 **Hello**!
 I'm Gabriel Lacorte, a backend developer with 2 years of programming experience.
-Currently, my main programming language is Python and C#, and my focus is on learning Data Science and Game dev.
+Currently, my main programming language is Python and C#, and my focus is on learning Cyber Security.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------